Darstib/blog/docs/notes/DMPT/05-Graph Theory.md

 #### degree

--  If G is **undirected**, then the degree of vertex u ∈ V is the number of edges incident to u, i.e., **degree(u) = |{v ∈ V : {u, v} ∈ E}|**.
+-  If G is **undirected**, then the degree of vertex u ∈ V is the number of edges incident to u, i.e., **degree(v)/d(v) = |{v ∈ V : {u, v} ∈ E}|**.
 A vertex u whose degree is 0 is called an isolated vertex, since there is no edge which connects u to the rest of the graph.

 - A **directed graph**, on the other hand, has two different notions of degree due to the directions on the edges.
-Specifically, the **in-degree** of a vertex u is the number of edges from other vertices to u, and the **out-degree** of u is the number of edges from u to other vertices.
+Specifically, the **in-degree** d-(v) of a vertex u is the number of edges from other vertices to u, and the **out-degree** d+(v) of u is the number of edges from u to other vertices.

+- if d(v) == 1, we name this node "pendant node".

+- if : for every v ∈ V, d(v) is same to others, then we call this graph "regular graph".
+> for example, G 2 (shown above) is a regular graph.
 #### Paths, walks, and cycles

 **paths:** Let G = (V,E) be an undirected graph.
 A path in G is a sequence of edges {v1, v2},{v2, v3},...,{vn−2, vn−1},{vn−1, vn}.
 In this case we say that there is a path between v1 and vn.